 Charging Electric Vehicles for Over 20 Years

-In addition to the initial 15,000 Blink commercial and residential charging stations installed within The EV Project, the company sells Blink residential chargers to EV owners and is aggressively pursuing commercial and publicly available Blink EV charging sales, projects and opportunities nationwide.
+In addition to the initial 15,000 Blink commercial and residential charging stations installed within The EV Project, the company also sells Blink residential chargers to EV owners and is aggressively pursuing commercial and publicly available Blink EV charging sales, projects and opportunities nationwide.